BA in Applied Early Childhood Studies [Advanced Entry to Year 2 Only]

 Learners will be expected to attend DkIT OR Cork College of Commerce two evenings a week (6.00pm-9.30pm) and one Saturday in three (full day) in DkIT (or Cork College of Commerce).

 In Stage 2, Semester 2 of the course, students will be required to undertake a full time 5-day work placement in a Special Needs setting.
-The placement site for this mandatory practice is organized by DkIT.
+The placement site for this mandatory practice is organised by DkIT.

 Graduates of this degree may follow a variety of career paths in the education, health and social-care fields.
 There is an identified skills shortage for well-trained graduates who can quickly move up to more senior roles in Child Care Centres and other early childhood care and education settings.